devnich/unix-shell/README.md

     cd exercise-data
     ```

-3. Now that you\'re \"in\" a new location, the context for your
-    commands is different
+3. Now that you're "in" a new location, the context for your commands is different

     ``` bash
     pwd